 Any clothing that, in the Principal's judgment, may reasonably be expected to cause disruption of or interference with typical school operations is not permitted.
 Clothing that is ripped, torn, ragged, or suggestive is not appropriate school wear.
-Shorts and pants must be worn at the natural waistline and must fit appropriately in the crotch area; no sagging is allowed.
+Shorts and pants must be worn at the natural waistline and should fit appropriately; excessive sagging is allowed.
 Banned items include, but are not limited to, the following:

-- Open-toed shoes. - High heels. - Headgear, except that which is used for religious or medical reasons. - Inappropriate or excessive jewelry, accessories, or adornments. - Belt buckles one inch wider than the width of the belt itself. - Items containing pictures, emblems, or writings on clothing that are lewd, offensive, vulgar, or obscene. - Items that advertise or depict tobacco products, alcoholic beverages, drugs, or involvement with drug culture. - Items constituting "gang" attire or affiliation.
+- Open-toed shoes. - Headgear, except that which is used for religious or medical reasons. - Inappropriate or excessive jewelry, accessories, or adornments. - Items containing pictures, emblems, or writings on clothing that are lewd, offensive, vulgar, or obscene. - Items that advertise or depict tobacco products, alcoholic beverages, drugs, or involvement with drug culture. - Items constituting "gang" attire or affiliation.